Moving Past Dismissive Positivity

 The advice is always given in good spirits.
-Generally speaking, people tell us to cheer up because they want to contribute in helping but unfortunately don’t really know how to do so.
+Generally speaking, people tell us to cheer up because they want to contribute to helping but unfortunately don’t really know how to do so.

-There comes a time, however, when this well-intended advice is not only ineffective, but causing more harm than good.
-At what point does the encouragement to ‘keep positive’ stop being helpful and crosses into the point of being dismissive at best or toxic at the worst?
+There comes a time, however, when this well-intended advice is not only ineffective but causing more harm than good.
+At what point does the encouragement to ‘keep positive’ stop being helpful and cross to the point of being dismissive at best or toxic at worst?